noahzeldin/dissertation/README.md

 # The Learning-Piece, from the Weimar Republic to the Postwar Era: A Critical-Historical Reassessment

+Note: The published version of my dissertation is now available on the [ProQuest website](https://www.proquest.com/pqdt/docview/2577542255/abstract/C6888CBBA914412FPQ/1).

+***

 This repository holds the code related to the statistical analyses included in the second chapter of my dissertation: "Agitation and Intervention: *[The Measures Taken](https://en.wikipedia.org/wiki/The_Decision_(play))* and
 *[The Mother](https://en.wikipedia.org/wiki/The_Mother_(Brecht_play))*."
 These